freqtrade/freqtrade/docs/strategy-advanced.md

         :param current_rate: Rate, calculated based on pricing settings in ask_strategy.
         :param current_profit: Current profit (as ratio), calculated based on current_rate.
         :param **kwargs: Ensure to keep this here so updates to this won't break your strategy.
-        :return float: New stoploss value, relative to the currentrate
+        :return float: New stoploss value, relative to the current rate
         """
         return -0.04
 ```